Small steps out of depression

 Choose one task, not ten.
 Make it concrete and small.
 Reply to one message.
 Put one plate away.
 Walk to the end of the road.
 Drink a proper glass of water.
 Small actions matter because they create movement, and movement can begin to loosen the feeling of being completely stuck.

-The action tends to come before motivation in depression, not after it.
+In depression, action comes before motivation — not after it.
 Waiting until you feel motivated to begin usually means waiting a very long time.

 Keep some structure if you can

-A simple rhythm can help when the day has started to collapse in on itself.
+A simple rhythm often helps when the day has started to collapse in on itself.

 You do not need a perfect routine.
 Aim for a few anchor points.
 Get up at roughly the same time.
 Eat something by a certain point in the day.
 Step outside once, even briefly.
 These do not need to be productive activities.
 They just need to give the day some shape.